susam/emacs4cl/README.md

 Here is a line-by-line explanation of the UI tweaks in [`.emacs`]:

-  - Hide the menu bar:

-    ```elisp
-    (menu-bar-mode 0)
-    ```

-    When Emacs runs in a GUI window, by default, it starts with a menu bar, tool bar, and scroll bar.
+  - When Emacs runs in a GUI window, by default, it starts with a menu bar, tool bar, and scroll bar.
 Many (but not all) users like to hide them in order to make the Emacs frame look clean and minimal.
-    Note that in Emacs, the term *frame* refers to the GUI window or the region of the desktop where Emacs is displayed.
-In Emacs, the term *window* refers to what we usually call split panes these days.

-    Many users find the menu bar helpful because it helps in discovering new features.
-Even with the menu bar hidden with the above line of Emacs Lisp code, the menu can be accessed anytime easily by typing `<f10>`.
-If you really want the menu bar to be visible at all times, remove the above line of Emacs Lisp code or just comment it out by inserting a semicolon (i.e., `;`) before the opening parentheses.

-  - Hide the tool bar and scroll bar:
+    The following lines disable the tool bar and scroll bar.
+The menu bar is left enabled.

     ```elisp
     (when (display-graphic-p)